 Suvarnabhumi International Airport is located on the east-bound Bangna-Trat Highway in Bang Phli District, Samut Prakarn Province, and is about 25 km from downtown Bangkok.

 Arriving passengers can enter the passenger terminal via the 2nd floor of the concourse building, except bus gate passengers.
-At the terminal, all passengers will go through passport control checkpoints and subsequently collect their baggage from one of the 22 baggage conveyor belts, 17 of which are for international passengers and 5 are for domestic passengers.
+At the terminal, all passengers will go through passport control checkpoints and subsequently collect their baggage from one of the 22 baggage college papers for sale conveyor belts, 17 of which are for international passengers and 5 are for domestic passengers.
 Once passengers have collected their baggage and passed the customs control checkpoints, they can proceed to the arrivals hall where they will find transportation counters, hotel and accommodation counters and a tourist information centre.

 More information about the Suvarnabhumi Airport can be found at http://www.suvarnabhumiairport.com.

 Bangkok, known to Thais as “Krung Thep” (meaning the City of Angels), was established in 1782 by King Rama I as the capital of Siam.
 Like other modern cities in the world, Bangkok has many skyscrapers, luxurious hotels, hi-tech shopping malls, and a modern international airport.
 However, Bangkok has managed to retain its traditional charm.
 It is a mixture of old and new, of East and West, and this is apparent wherever you go in this intriguing city.